Natural Dye FAQ

 Knitting with hand dyed yarns

-Hand dyed yarns can vary greatly from batch to batch, and skein to skein depending on dyeing technique.
+Colors of hand dyed yarns can vary greatly from batch to batch, and skein to skein depending on dyeing technique.
 For any project requiring multiple skeins, alternate skeins every few rows, to get the best results.
 The next best technique is to alternate skeins for the last 1-3 inches of knitting or crocheting before completely switching to the new skein to make the transition a little less obvious.

 Why non superwash yarns?

 Superwash wool yarn takes color beautifully.
 This is because superwash wool has been chemically treated to remove the scales that cause wool to felt.
-This treatment alters the fiber's ability to take dye as well as giving it a denser hand and more lustrous appearance..
+This treatment alters the fiber's ability to take dye as well as giving it a denser hand and more lustrous appearance.
 It also contributes to stretching.
 Since the fibers lack the scales that normally hold everything together, some superwash yarns stretch dramatically with washing and wearing.

 Flora Adora Fibers offers non superwash yarns.
 Because the scales haven't been removed, these fibers have an increased ability to trap air and tend to be warmer than superwash yarns.
 They can also be lighter, especially if woolen spun, due to the fibers being less aligned and combed than worsted spun yarns.
 The scales are the reason a wool sweater, when machine washed in hot, soapy water, ends up a shrunken mess.
 (The Knitters Book of Yarn, Parkes, 2007).
 For this reason, hand washing as described above is strongly recommended.
 Handwashing helps keep the colors bright as well.